OxfordRSE/gutenberg/README.md

 This means that your edits will be reflected instantly.

 Now everything should be set up for local development of the core systems.

+## Getting started (using Docker-compose)

+Gutenberg also has a deployable dev environment using docker-compose.
+If you wish to use this alternative then see [getting started using docker compose](blog.oxrse.uk/gutenberg/getting-started-docker-compose).

 ## Developing material